Note: Listen to this post instead using the audio player below, and consider subscribing on your favorite podcast player!

 Every platform you’re present on should help funnel people to other platforms.
 Instagram Stories are no exception.
 This mitigates your risk dramatically, and helps you grow a larger and more engaged overall audience.
 Perfect for part of your Instagram Stories strategy!

-Note: Once you hit 10,000 followers, people will be able to swipe up on their screen to go to links directly.
+Note: Once you hit 10,000 followers, you’ll be able to use link stickers that allow people to visit external links directly.
 Before that, you’ll have to direct people to your bio.

 6. Build Hype For Events

 Develop a series of graphics, or utilize the countdown sticker to build hype for upcoming events.

 These can be in-person conferences you’re hosting, webinars, product launches, sales, or even just promotion for upcoming content releases!

 To make things even better, Instagram allows your Story viewers to opt-in for a reminder when the countdown hits zero – making it easier to remind these viewers about your offer.
 When done right, this can be a great tool for a powerful launch!

 Get creative with this sticker, and it may become an additional money maker for your brand.

 Instagram Stories is a great place to experiment with different types of content, and judge the reaction of your audience quickly.